jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``string``
 :Required: true

-Name of the service to utilize.
-This value will be supplied by default when using a client provided by the SDK (i.e., ``Aws\S3\S3Client``).
-This option is useful when testing a service that has not yet been published in the SDK but you have available on disk.
+Name of the service to use.
+This value is supplied by default when using a client provided by the SDK (i.e., ``Aws\S3\S3Client``).
+This option is useful when testing a service that has not yet been published in the SDK but that you have available on disk.

 signature_provider
 ~~~~~~~~~~~~~~~~~~